-- 13.1 a. ii. - b. they had rushed into their shelters and could not be enticed to come out. - c. iv. - d. iv.
-The homing instinct of a dog, as well as its ability to predict a family member's return; its sense of premonition of death as well as its sense of danger before a natural calamity, all seem mysterious to us. - e. there is no credible explanation for their ability to be able to return to their homes or owners, sometimes even from over great distances. - f. iii. - g.
+- b. ii.
+Many elephants had run screaming to coastal areas, and pets fled to safer areas. - c.
+The strange behaviour of zoo animals before the tsunami in 2004 was that they had rushed into their shelters and could not be enticed to come out. - d.
+The homing instinct of a dog, as well as its ability to predict a family member's return; its sense of premonition of death, as well as its sense of danger before a natural calamity, all seem mysterious to us. - e. iii. by attributing it to their heightened sense of smell, sound and sight. - f. ii. no credible or scientific explanation has been provided for it. - g.
 Pet owners have documented reports about their pet dog displaying a premonition of death, either their own or a loved one's.
 Signs of grief have also been observed in them when a death or an accident of a loved one takes place faraway. - h.
 True

-- 14.1 a. he was a scholar and wanted to continue his academic pursuits in peace. - b. iii. - c.
+- 14.1 a. ii. he was a scholar who wanted to continue his academic pursuits. - b. iii.
+Al Biruni knew Ghazni was a brutal man and would kill him if he tried to escape from the kingdom. - c.
 Besides becoming a part of Ghazni's court till the end of his life, Al Biruni got a chance to travel in India on a military campaign.
-This gave him the opportunity to write the most comprehensive book on India of that time.

-- d. i.
+This gave him the opportunity to write the most comprehensive book on India of that time. - d. i.
+Sponsorship - e.

-- e.
 False

-- f. iii.

-- g.
+- f. iv. wrote about various places, including cities he had not travelled. - g.
 Al Biruni wrote that Siddhamatrika, the most commonly used alphabet, was considered to have originated in Kashmir for the local people, from where it had spread to other places.
-He also said that Varanasi and Kashmir were the high schools of Hindu sciences.
+He also said that Varanasi and Kashmir were the high schools of Hindu sciences. - h.
+One can infer that Al Biruni had varied interests and always seeking patronage since he wanted to pursue his interests in peace, despite the political turmoil in his day and age.

-- h. they contain a lot of factual information about India's religion, customs, festivals, and cities.